medialab/minet/cookbook/url-join.md

 ## The difficulty of joining files using urls

-An sensible approach would be to join both files based on the urls' domain name, but as you will quickly discover when working with web data and more specifically urls, nothing is as easy as it seems.
+A sensible approach would be to join both files based on the urls' domain name, but as you will quickly discover when working with web data and more specifically urls, nothing is as easy as it seems.

 Indeed, urls are an incredibly messy way of conveying a sense of content hierarchy and you might quickly stumble upon various issues (what about subdomains, what about a media living on more than one domain etc.).